Understanding "The Best Interests of a Child"

 The goal of custody trials in Family Court is to create a parenting plan, called a “custody order,” that ensures the “best interests of the child.”

-As you prepare for your custody hearing, you should review these sixteen factors and think about how they apply to your case.
-On the day of the hearing, your job is to convince the judge or Hearing Officer that it is best for the child to be in your custody based on these factors.
+As you prepare for your custody hearing, you should review these factors and think about how they apply to your case.
+On the day of the hearing, your job is to convince the judge or Hearing Officer that it is best for the child to be in the custody arrangement you are asking for based on these factors.

 In this list of factors, the bolded sentences are copied directly from the PA Statute.
 Underneath the underlined sentences, we explain how this factor might be related to your case.